Today in Middle Eastern history: the First Crusade captures Jerusalem (1099)

 |Derek Davison||Jul 15, 2019|| 3|

-Having moved on from their capture of Antioch in June 1098 and survived their bout of starvation and cannibalism at Maʿarrat al-Nuʿman later that year, the Crusaders besieged Jerusalem on June 7, 1099.
+Having moved on from their capture of Antioch in June 1098 and having survived their bout of starvation and cannibalism at Maʿarrat al-Nuʿman later that year, the Crusaders besieged Jerusalem on June 7, 1099.
 Initially, however, they were at an extreme disadvantage.
 For one thing, Jerusalem’s residents were well-supplied, while the Crusaders were not.
 Food was hard to come by, but of even greater concern was the scarcity of water.
-Jerusalem isn’t exactly situated in a rainforest, and compounding its natural geography the Fatimids had tried to poison whatever wells they could find in the area before the Crusaders got there.
-The besiegers thus had to devote nearly as much effort to bringing water from the Jordan River as they did to the siege itself.
+Jerusalem isn’t exactly situated in a rainforest, and compounding the challenges posed by its natural geography, the Fatimids had tried to poison whatever wells they could find in the area before the Crusaders got there.
+The besiegers thus had to devote nearly as much effort to bringing water from the Jordan River to sustain themselves as they did to the siege itself.
 This was a huge strain on an army that was less than half the size it had been when it first set out from Constantinople in 1097.
 On top of their resource problems, the Crusaders lacked siege engines and didn’t really have the means to build any.

 13th century miniature of the siege (Wikimedia Commons)

-The Crusaders caught a break a week or so into their siege.
+The Crusaders caught a break on that latter front a week or so into their siege.
 After an attempt to storm Jerusalem’s walls on June 13 failed, six European vessels arrived at Jaffa with supplies and building materials.
-The Crusaders quickly set to work constructing siege engines, making particular haste after they learned that the Fatimids were assembling a large relief army in Egypt.
+The Crusaders quickly set to work constructing those missing siege engines, making particular haste after they learned that the Fatimids were assembling a large relief army in Egypt.
 Then, on July 6, a priest in the Crusader retinue declared that he had seen the ghost of Adhemar of Le Puy, the bishop who had gone with the Crusaders as papal legate before falling ill and dying in August 1098.
 Adhemar’s spirit reportedly told the Crusaders to dress in hermits robes and process around the city, which they did on July 8.
 Of presumably greater importance, the Crusaders deployed their newly build siege engines on July 13.
 It took the better part of two days, but on July 15 the forces of Godfrey of Bouillon managed to get one of their siege towers up to the wall and storm the city.
 They opened a gate and the rest is history.

 The Crusader leaders, who—as you may recall from previous episodes—didn’t particularly care for one another, then tried to figure out which one of them should rule Jerusalem.
 Clearly they had not prepared for this outcome before the expedition began.
 In fact, at the outset of the campaign the leaders of the Crusade famously promised that they would hand any territory they conquered over to the Byzantines.
 They quickly scrapped that deal, justifying their decision to welch on the fact that the Byzantines didn’t provide anywhere near the support they’d promised (and, to be fair, the Crusaders kind of had a point there).